Angel Eyes (TV series)

 Angel Eyes (Korean: 엔젤 아이즈) is a 2014 South Korean television series starring Lee Sang-yoon and Koo Hye-sun.
 It aired on SBS from April 5 to June 15, 2014, on Saturdays and Sundays at 21:55 (KST) for 20 episodes.

 Plot

-Yoon Soo-wan (Ku Hye-sun) and Park Dong-joo (Lee Sang-yoon) were each other's first loves, but were forced to separate due to painful family circumstances.
+Yoon Soo-wan (Ku Hye-sun) and Park Dong-joo (Lee Sang-yoon) were each other's first loves, but they were forced to separate due to painful family circumstances.
 Soo-wan, who had been blind, eventually undergoes an eye transplant surgery that restores her sight.

 Twelve years later, Soo-wan now works as an emergency rescue worker, while Dong-joo is a surgeon.
 They meet each other again, but Soo-wan is engaged to a neurosurgeon, Kang Ji-woon (Kim Ji-seok).
-Knowing this, Park Dong-joo decided to keep quiet and not reveal his identity to Soo-wan, and also decided to go back.
+Knowing this, Park Dong-joo decides to keep quiet and not reveal his identity to Soo-wan, and also decides to go back.
 Will Soo-wan realize that Doctor Dylan Park is her first love, Park Dong-joo?
 Will they end up together despite all the obstacles that they are going to face?